Celshade/AxeProfiler/README.md

 ## Installation
 ### [The Way of the Plebb]
 **@Mac** | **@Windows** \
-Download the appropriate executable from [here](https://github.com/Celshade/AxeProfiler/releases/tag/v1.1.0) and you should be able to simply double click to start the program - or you can call it directly from the terminal (if your permissions allow for that).
+Download the appropriate executable from [here](https://github.com/Celshade/AxeProfiler/releases/tag/v1.1.0), and you should be able to simply double click and run the file to start the program - or you can call the executable directly from the terminal.
+See **NOTES** below.

 **@Linux** \
 If you're already running Linux, please follow one of the methods found in